 - The first LEGO movie not to be released in February.

-- Jackie Chan's second animated film outside of DreamWorks Animation's Kung Fu Panda film franchise, after The Nut Job 2: Nutty by Nature (2017).
+- Jackie Chan's second animated movie outside of DreamWorks Animation's Kung Fu Panda movie franchise, after The Nut Job 2: Nutty by Nature (2017).

-- Sensei Wu is 167 years old and Lord Garmadon is 174 years old in the film.
+- Sensei Wu is one hundred sixty-seven-years-old and Lord Garmadon is one hundred seventy-four-years-old in this movie.

-- The film was first hinted at in a bonus feature on The LEGO Movie (2014) Blu-ray, called "Enter the Ninjago."
-In the short, an executive changes several scenes in The LEGO Movie to feature Lloyd, because "kids love ninjas."
-Emmet suggests that instead of changing the film to add a ninja, they just make a movie about ninjas, which the executive claims is a great idea.
+- This movie was first hinted at in a bonus feature on The Lego Movie (2014) Blu-ray, called "Enter the Ninjago".
+In the short, an executive changes several scenes in The Lego Movie (2014) to feature Lloyd, because "kids love ninjas".
+Emmet suggests that instead of changing the movie to add a ninja, they just make a movie about ninjas, which the executive claims is a great idea.
 The rest of the short becomes a trailer for this untitled movie, which they claim would go on to be a major bomb at the box-office.

-- The ringtone on Lloyd's phone is the theme song of Ninjago: Masters of Spinjitzu (2011), off which this movie is based.
+- The ringtone on Lloyd's phone is the theme song of Ninjago: Masters of Spinjitzu (2011), on which this movie is based.

 - When Garmadon (Justin Theroux) shows the book he wrote, the cover features a volcano similar to the book Dianetics by L. Ron Hubbard.

-- Following the tradition of other Jackie Chan movies, bloopers are included at the end of the film.
+- Following the tradition of other Jackie Chan movies, bloopers are included at the end.